skibek/Charts/docs/RekrutacjaPytania.md

 - String immutable - nie zmienisz obiektu.
 Zmienia się referencja do obiektu.
 Czy w stringu można trzymać hasła?
 Nie bo są w pamięci i można zrobić dumpa, (Char[] - tablica char) String pool - pula stringów magazynowana w Java Heap Memory, bo są immutable

+- Reflection is an API which is used to examine or modify the behavior of methods, classes, interfaces at runtime.

 ```

 ## Exceptions